phpMussel/Docs/readme.en.md

 ##### "frontend_log" `[string]`
 - File for logging front-end login attempts.
 Specify a filename, or leave blank to disable.

 Useful tip: You can attach date/time information to the names of log files by using time format placeholders.
-Available time format placeholders are displayed at {{Links.ConfigRef.time_format}}.
+Available time format placeholders are displayed at <a onclick="javascript:toggleconfigNav('coreRow','coreShowLink')" href="#config_core_time_format">`core➡time_format`</a>.

 ##### "max_login_attempts" `[int]`
 - Maximum number of front-end login attempts.
 Default = 5.